Back to Archive

 The Results

-Won Cannes Grand Prix for Creative Data.
-Covered by every major news outlet globally.
-Became one of the most discussed print ads in a decade.
-IKEA brand awareness lift in the maternity segment was significant.
+Won the Cannes Grand Prix for Creative Data.
+Covered by every major news and advertising outlet globally.
+Became one of the most discussed print ads of the decade.
+Significant brand awareness lift in the maternity and early parenting segment in Sweden and subsequently internationally.

 Steal This Idea